 - Do we want to improve the response rates from our social media, from our emails, from our marketing promotion, from tradeshows or networking events?

 Then, we bring that back down into what we do on a quarterly basis, and we plan each quarter’s activity.
 Not always a clearly written plan, but definitely a plan.

-So, for this year of 2015, we’re picking on Celebration Day emails and having a bit of fun, but more importantly, going out there and making our audience smile a little bit, and making them realize that we’re still here, and that we’re capable of having some fun, and that we are actually quite a good bunch of people to deal with, and that we’ve got a very novel approach to our marketing.
+So, for this year of 2015, we’re picking on Celebration Day emails and having a bit of fun.
+But more importantly, we’re going out there and making our audience smile a little bit, and making them realise that we’re still here, and that we’re capable of having some fun, and that we are actually quite a good bunch of people to deal with, and that we’ve got a very novel approach to our marketing.

 We’re very consistent with our social media.
 We plan our social media down to the week.
 Are there particular themes that we do on a weekly basis in our social media?
 Are there particular types of news that we want to respond to?

 We’re very good at making sure that we allow time to do our marketing.
 So, we do some marketing every single day.
 We aim at an hour.
 Sometimes it’s more, sometimes it’s less, but our target is an hour a day each.
 Can you do that?

 But, we also then have a strategy for going to networking events.
 We go to networking events to meet people, gather data, collect email addresses and names to add them to our email list and promote to them?
 We normally have a follow-up plan for networking?
 Do you?

 I also want to point out that this plan isn’t written in stone.
 Occasionally we get it wrong.
 We do have times when it doesn’t go to plan and we don’t get things done due to the pressure of workloads.
 But we always come back to the plan as soon as possible.